 When arrested or interviewed under caution at a police station you are entitled to free legal advice.
 This also applies if you are detained by police, customs, the National Crime Agency (NCA) or other government agency.

-For importation of drugs allegations, we strongly recommend using our specialist criminal defence solicitors, rather than a duty solicitor who may lack experience with these types of serious drug offence.
+When charged with, or questioned about, an importation of drugs offence in the UK, we strongly recommend using our specialist criminal defence solicitors, rather than a duty solicitor who may lack experience with these types of drug importation offences.

 Funding legal representation for a drug importation prosecution